csound-flossmanual/csound-floss/book/12-a-the-csound-api.md

 g++ -DUSE_DOUBLE -o perfThread perfThread.cpp -lcsound64 -lcsnd6
 ```

-When using this class from Python or Java, this is not an issue because the ctcsound.py module and the csnd6.jar package include the API functions and classes, and the `CsoundPerformanceThread` class as well (see below).
+When using this class from Python or Java,
+this is not an issue because the ctcsound.py module and
+the csnd6.jar package include the API functions and classes,
+and the `CsoundPerformanceThread` class as well (see below).

 Here is a more complete example which could be the base of a frontal application to run Csound.
-The host application is modeled through the `CsoundSession` class which has its own event loop (mainLoop). `CsoundSession` inherits from the API `Csound` class and it embeds an object of type `CsoundPerformanceThread`.
+The host application is modeled through the `CsoundSession` class which has its own event loop (mainLoop).
+&nbsp;`CsoundSession` inherits from the API `Csound` class and
+it embeds an object of type `CsoundPerformanceThread`.
 Most of the `CsoundPerformanceThread` class methods are used.

 ```c
 #include <csound/csound.hpp>